vtex-apps/checkout/README.md

 ## Known Issues

-- A fully scoped tachyons is not playing well with checkout's bootstrap.
-A solution to this would be to just scope tachyons' globally applied properties.
+- A fully scoped Tachyons is not playing well with checkout's Bootstrap.
+A solution to this would be to just scope Tachyons' globally applied properties.
 A [feature request](https://github.com/vtex/tachyons-generator/issues/20) was opened on tachyons-generator to take care of this issue.
 After this, a minor change on `styles-graphql` would be needed too.
 - Navigating to another page by clicking on the logo doesn't reload original tachyons, messing up the page style.
 - `TypeError: window.$ is not a function`.
 Sometimes jquery doesn't load for some reason.